zbeislerOSI/OCS-Docs/Documentation/DataViews/GetDataViewData/Quick_Start_Get_Data_View_Data.md

 FirstPage: ".../dataViews/{dataViewId}/data/interpolated?cache=Preserve&count=1000"
 ```

+### .NET client library
+Paging is handled automatically when using the .NET client library to retrieve data.
+Results are returned as an IAsyncEnumerable<string> where each value is one record of data in the requested format.
+The actual backend page size of the request is configurable using the backingPageSize parameter.

 ### Index parameters
 Index parameters, such as Start Index, must remain constant while paging through a range of data.
 If a different range of data is desired, restart the paging operation.